kriskowal/lode/README.md

 for discovering static dependencies is static analysis, scraping the source code of a module for `require` calls.
 This is fraught with difficulty.

-Lode is an experiment to provide asynchronously loading modules both for servers and clients by making packages the smallest unit of functionality deliverable to a browser and using the `package.json` of each package to statically link modules between packages.
-Furthermore, Lode is intended to provide better options for decoupling shared installation of packages from deployment.

 Lode Packages